-As the holiday season approaches, many people start to think about the delicious foods and drinks that they will enjoy with their loved ones.
-One of the key components of many holiday recipes is the use of Christmas herbs and spices.
+As the holiday season approaches, many people start thinking about the delicious foods and drinks they’ll enjoy with loved ones.
+One key component of many holiday recipes is the use of Christmas herbs and spices.
+These ingredients add a unique and festive flavor to dishes and drinks, making them perfect for this time of year.

+Spices are also an important part of many holiday recipes.
+Some of the most commonly used Christmas spices include cinnamon, nutmeg, ginger, and cloves.
 These spices can be used in sweet dishes like pies and cakes, as well as in savory dishes like roasted meats and vegetables.
+They can also be added to hot drinks like cider and mulled wine for a warming and comforting treat.

 Historical Significance of Christmas Herbs and Spices